TOP

 2. Contrasts

 In terms of similarities, it's when we combine ingredients of like quality (the sweetness of ice cream enjoyed with the sweetness of chocolate or any fruit).
-In respect to contrasts, it's about choosing contrasting qualities that have universal appeal (vanilla and chocolate, salt and caramel, oil and vinegar, ketchup and mustard, etc.).
+With respect to contrasts, it's about choosing contrasting qualities that have universal appeal (vanilla and chocolate, salt and caramel, oil and vinegar, ketchup and mustard, etc.).

 By the same token, wines are best matched with foods by applying principles of similarities and contrasts.
 It helps, of course, to know the basic taste profiles of wines, which many of us do.
 White Zinfandel, for example, is usually medium-sweet, as are bottlings of Moscato.
-Chardonnays are usually dry yet soft, smooth and full bodied; whereas Sauvignon Blancs, Pinot Grigios and Albariños are lighter but a little more tart in acidity than Chardonnays.
+Chardonnays are usually dry yet soft, smooth, and full-bodied; whereas Sauvignon Blancs, Pinot Grigios, and Albariños are lighter but a little more tart in acidity than Chardonnays.

 One of the easiest, and most delicious, matches you can ever do is a fish in a tart vinaigrette—such as the amberjack kampachi served in chili-flecked ponzu in this photo—with a dry white wine that has a lemony crisp edge such as the growing number of Picpoul Blancs coming out of Lodi today.

-Zinfandels and Pinot Noirs are usually fragrant, often a little spicy and round in texture; whereas Cabernet Sauvignons and Malbecs tend to be darker, fuller bodied, edgier and dryer in tannin qualities.
+Zinfandels and Pinot Noirs are usually fragrant, often a little spicy and round in texture; whereas Cabernet Sauvignons and Malbecs tend to be darker, fuller-bodied, edgier, and dryer in tannin qualities.

 If you're something of a novice, you may be just beginning to learn these differences.
 But if you've been enjoying wine for a few years, chances are you already know the basics; and once you do, wine and food matching is fairly simple.

 We know, for instance, that a plate of raw oysters, like a piece of fish, is easily enhanced by the contrasting taste of lemon.
 Therefore it makes sense that a plate of oysters is immensely improved by the contrasting taste of white wines with lemony crisp acidity.
-Two universal choices of are Sauvignon Blanc and champagne style sparkling wines.
-In Lodi, there are numerous choices of other acid-driven whites such as Albariño, Picpoul Blanc (made from the Piquepoul grape), and Vermentino⏤all varietals made from grapes that absolutely thrive in Lodi's warm Mediterranean climate.
+Two universal choices are Sauvignon Blanc and champagne-style sparkling wines.
+In Lodi, there are numerous choices of other acid-driven whites such as Albariño, Picpoul Blanc (made from the Piquepoul grape), and Vermentino⏤all varietals made from grapes that thrive in Lodi's warm Mediterranean climate.

-When white fish is prepared with a lemon infused butter sauce, as it often is, it makes a seamless match with Chardonnays that are balanced by both fresh acidity and the creaminess of barrel aging (such as Lodi's Lucas Chardonnay, which is partially barrel fermented).
+When white fish is prepared with a lemon-infused butter sauce, as it often is, it makes a seamless match with Chardonnays that are balanced by both fresh acidity and the creaminess of barrel aging (such as Lodi's Lucas Chardonnay, which is partially barrel fermented).

-Very often, though, we also enjoy white fish dishes in more complex preparations⏤served, for instance, in buttery, French style beurre blanc sauces, or in a sauce finished with a touch of creaminess.
+Very often, though, we also enjoy white fish dishes in more complex preparations⏤served, for instance, in buttery, French-style beurre blanc sauces, or in a sauce finished with a touch of creaminess.
 Lemony dry white wines are great with this; but even better might be a Chardonnay, which are typically aged and even fermented in white oak barrels, which add creamy, sometimes even buttery, textures to the wine.
 In this case, both contrasting and similar sensations make the match, the same way chocolate syrup goes on vanilla ice cream.

-Besides palate sensations, aromas and flavors can play an important part in wine and food interactions.
-For example, a neat trick of the trade is to remember that red wines that have intrinsic peppery spice qualities⏤such Syrah, Petite Sirah, and to some extent, Zinfandel and Grenache⏤do particularly well with red meats spiced by pungent doses of black pepper or even chile peppers, either drizzled on top or infused in a sauce or marinade.
+Besides palate sensations, aromas, and flavors can play an important part in wine and food interactions.
+For example, a neat trick of the trade is to remember that red wines that have intrinsic peppery spice qualities⏤such as Syrah, Petite Sirah, and to some extent, Zinfandel and Grenache⏤do particularly well with red meats spiced by pungent doses of black pepper or even chile peppers, either drizzled on top or infused in a sauce or marinade.
 Pepper in a wine, pepper in a dish⏤similar flavors that, when put together, work well pretty much all the time.

-In similar fashion, quite often a chef finishes a seafood or white meat dish dish (i.e., chicken or pork) with aggressive use of herbs, such as in tarragon butter or cooking with generous doses of rosemary, dill or even bell peppers.
+In similar fashion, quite often a chef finishes a seafood or white meat dish (i.e., chicken or pork) with aggressive use of herbs, such as in tarragon butter or cooking with generous doses of rosemary, dill, or even bell peppers.
 In this case, it only makes sense to lean towards white wines such as Sauvignon Blanc which also have green herby qualities in the aroma and flavor.

-• Full bodied, dry, richly flavorful, meaty textured white wines (such as Chardonnay, Viognier or Roussanne) with meatier “other white” meats (pork, veal, chicken), especially in richly flavorful sauces.
+• Full-bodied, dry, richly flavorful, meaty textured white wines (such as Chardonnay, Viognier, or Roussanne) with meatier “other white” meats (pork, veal, chicken), especially in richly flavorful sauces.

 • White wines with zesty acidity (i.e., Sauvignon blanc, Picpoul Blanc, Albariño, Vermentino, Grüner Veltliner, Assyrtiko, dry style Riesling or Chenin Blanc, et al.) with foods with matching degrees of acidity (such as salads in mildly sharp vinaigrettes, or cheeses like chèvre).

-Here is a combination that makes all the sense in the world: Smoked trout salad with slivers of chile pepper and a tart/sweet sake vinaigrette with a honeyed yet bone dry, tart edged Lodi-grown Chenin Blanc crafted by Haarmeyer Wine Cellars.
+Here is a combination that makes all the sense in the world: Smoked trout salad with slivers of chile pepper and a tart/sweet sake vinaigrette with a honeyed yet bone dry, tart-edged Lodi-grown Chenin Blanc crafted by Haarmeyer Wine Cellars.

-• Zesty acid driven red wines with moderate tannin and sometimes earthy/foresty notes (Zinfandel, Carignan, Barbera, Sangiovese, Montepulciano, Nero d'Avola) with zesty, Italian influenced dishes (use of pasta, tomato, balsamic vinegar, olive oil, garlic, and resiny herbs like oregano and rosemary).
+• Zesty acid-driven red wines with moderate tannin and sometimes earthy/foresty notes (Zinfandel, Carignan, Barbera, Sangiovese, Montepulciano, Nero d'Avola) with zesty, Italian-influenced dishes (use of pasta, tomato, balsamic vinegar, olive oil, garlic, and resiny herbs like oregano and rosemary).

 • High tannin reds with slight bitterness or astringency (Cabernet Sauvignon, Petite Sirah, Tannat, Teroldego, Dornfelder) with red meats prepared with slightly bitter peppercorns, vegetables, or char from wood grilling.

-When you open fire-grill short ribs, almost nothing is better than a slightly smoky, meaty, firm yet well rounded Tempranillo such as those of Lodi's Harney Lane (in the photo), m2, McCay, Heritage Oak, Bokisch, Peirano, and a host of other specialists of the grape.
+When you open fire-grill short ribs, almost nothing is better than a slightly smoky, meaty, firm yet well-rounded Tempranillo such as those of Lodi's Harney Lane (in the photo), m2, McCay, Heritage Oak, Bokisch, Peirano, and a host of other specialists of the grape.

-• Bright, zesty, sweetly fruit scented red wines (Zinfandel, Syrah, Zweigelt, Blaufränkisch) with fatty meats in zesty, sweet or even spicy sauces, salsas or marinades (re barbecued or even teriyaki style beef or pork ribs).
+• Bright, zesty, sweetly fruit-scented red wines (Zinfandel, Syrah, Zweigelt, Blaufränkisch) with fatty meats in zesty, sweet, or even spicy sauces, salsas or marinades (re-barbecued or even teriyaki style beef or pork ribs).

-• Big, herbaceous, minty or cedary Cabernet Sauvignon based reds with red meats in sauces reduced with aromatic green herbs (mint, thyme, sage, etc.).
+• Big, herbaceous, minty, or cedary Cabernet Sauvignon-based reds with red meats in sauces reduced with aromatic green herbs (mint, thyme, sage, etc.).

-• Smoky, toasty, aggressively oaked wines (most Chardonnays and ultra-premium New World reds) with white or red meats that are aggressively grilled, roasted or wood-smoked.
+• Smoky, toasty, aggressively oaked wines (most Chardonnays and ultra-premium New World reds) with white or red meats that are aggressively grilled, roasted, or wood-smoked.

 • Sweet, high acid, intensely fruity “late harvest” whites with sweet desserts made with fruits retaining natural fruit acidity (berries and stone fruits, peach and pear).

-• Sweet dessert wines (late harvest whites, Port, etc.) contrasting with salty blue cheeses (like roquefort, gorgonzola and Maytag Blue).
+• Sweet dessert wines (late harvest whites, Port, etc.) contrasting with salty blue cheeses (like Roquefort, gorgonzola, and Maytag Blue).

-• Sweet, full bodied fortified reds (Port, late harvest Zinfandel) with bitter/sweet chocolate desserts.
+• Sweet, full-bodied fortified reds (Port, late harvest Zinfandel) with bitter/sweet chocolate desserts.

 Match made in heaven: Sweet Port style reds (such as Lodi specialist d'Art Wines) with bitter/sweet chocolates.